 Employers can prevent most accidents with common-sense precautions:

-- Make sure your crew understands each forklift’s capacity and proper methods for securing loads.
+Make sure all forklift drivers understand each forklift's capacity and proper methods for securing loads.
+Lack of knowledge creates unsafe operations.

-- Define travel routes.
 Make sure pedestrians understand forklift blind spots; limit other vehicle traffic when the forklift is in use.
+Predefined travel lanes for all forklift types make it easier to comply with OSHA's forklift safety requirements.

-- Clear travel lanes of overhead instructions.
-Mark areas where forklifts cannot access due to low ceilings or other low-hanging objects.
+Mark areas where lift rider trucks and other cannot access due to low ceilings or other low-hanging objects.

 Related: Preparing Your Warehouse for a Surprise OSHA Inspection